Aqua Teen Hunger Force Zombie Ninja Pro-Am: DVD release

 Several cutscenes of the game were made available as a special feature on the volume 6 DVD.

 Reception

-The game was met with negative reception upon release; GameRankings gave it a score of 42.06%, while Metacritic gave it 37 out of 100.
+The game received generally unfavorable reviews and reception upon release; GameRankings gave it a score of 42.06%, while Metacritic gave it 37 out of 100.

 Sam Bishop of IGN gave the game a score of 5 out of 10, writing: "It can be a hilarious waste of time (Meatwad's caddy pep talk was brilliant), but a waste none the less."
 Alex Navarro of GameSpot gave it a score of 3.5 out of 10, writing: "Just because a game seemingly aims to be bad on purpose doesn't make it any less of a bad game."
 However, even among negative reviews, the game's inclusion of ESPN sportscaster Scott Van Pelt was singled out for praise.
+Nick Suttner of 1Up.com gave the game a C stating: "For $30, there's plenty of ATHF goodness to satiate fans looking for more of a good thing (that makes the most of its M rating, no less), but if you have no interest in the show or haven't seen it, educate yourself before even considering Pro-Am.
+It's not a good game, but it's still a fun way to expand the ATHF world.